SirMysterion/CMPN-383-Virtualization-Wiki/KVM.md

 * **Disk I/O throttling:** a method to more efficiently handle memory processing

 ### Tools
-Tools
-* Kimchi – Web-based Virtualization management tool for KVM
+* [Kimchi](https://github.com/kimchi-project/kimchi/) – Web-based Virtualization management tool for KVM
-* Virtual Machine Manager – Supports creating, editing.
+* [Virtual Machine Manager](https://virt-manager.org/) – Supports creating, editing.
 Starting, and stopping KVM based virtual machines.
-* OpenORM – Management platform for managing heterogeneous data center

 # Installation and Management Tools
 The prerequisites for KVM requires you to verify that you have the hardware virtualization extension.